valfragalauk/beyond_bacteria_mgx/Ff_scripts/README.md

 Flavia's quick notes

+Build using the Kraken_build.sh (edit as needed)

-when you build Kraken there are some known issues.
+When you build Kraken there are some known issues.
 I have linked some on the CREATE forum https://forum.er.kcl.ac.uk/t/kraken2-metagenomics/232

 Make sure that you don't run the clean up step before you are done building Braken